What is Acne?

 Types of Acne Treatments in Singapore

 Acne is a very complex, chronic condition which is challenging to treat and can have long-term effects not only on the skin but also mentally and socially.
-Cooperation between the patient and the treatment team is important in achieving treatment goals.
+Cooperation between the patient and the treatment team is important in overall management of acne treatment goals.
 After these goals are met, maintenance to prevent the recurrence of acne is vital.
 Once acne maintenance is achieved, treatments on how to get rid of acne scars can be taken into consideration.

 Help to prevent and reduce non-inflammatory lesions (comedones).
 Important in the maintenance stage after treatment goals have been reached.
 Includes appropriate cleanser, AHA, BHA, benzol peroxide, azelaic acid, adapalene, and retinoids (tretinoin).
 Topical antibiotics are used to treat mild to moderate inflammatory acne.
 However, improper use may lead to resistance so they should be used in combination with other regimens and according to instructions by your dermatologist for acne.
 Topical antibiotics include clindamycin and erythromycin.